DORA metrics explained: The four key DevOps measurements

 Understanding the impact of DORA metrics

-Once you’ve started tracking the DORA metrics, compare your current data toindustry benchmarks, which provide a context for your performance.
+Once you’ve started tracking the DORA metrics, compare your current data to industry benchmarks, which provide context for your operational performance.
 Continuously improve by setting incremental goals based on these comparisons, analyzing trends, and learning from any downturns in metrics.
-This approach not only helps assess your performance but also drives ongoing enhancements in your development practices.
+This approach helps assess your performance and drives ongoing enhancements in your DevOps practices.

 Improving or decreasing DORA metrics can provide insights into your software delivery performance.
 Here are some examples: